Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 You can drive down to your local big box store and buy a cheap Titan ControlMax, or a Graco Magnum, for under $300, but how often do you plan on spraying?
-Sure, those sprayers might work fine for infrequent use and smaller painting projects, but they won't last long for weekly use.
+Sure, those sprayers might work fine for infrequent use and small painting projects, but they won't hold up from repeated use.

 Should You Buy A Cheap Airless Paint Sprayer?

-The low price tag often comes with a low GPM spec (gallons per minute), which means bigger projects will take a lot longer to finish than using a model with a more powerful pump that sends paint to the gun at a faster rate.
+The low price tag often comes with a low GPM spec (gallons per minute) too, which means bigger projects will take a lot longer to finish than using a model with a more powerful pump that sends paint to the spray gun at a faster rate.
 You're also limited to smaller tip sizes and a lower pressure output.

 Titan vs Graco Pricing

 Titan sprayers are typically priced lower than Graco.
-The contractor models, starting with the popular Titan 440 Impact, is priced between $900 and $1,000.
-The Graco 395, a similar competing model of the 440, is priced slightly higher at around $1.200 and offers most of the same specs, including 0.54 GPM and maximum pressure of 3,300 PSI.
+The contractor models, starting with the popular Titan 440 Impact that I own, is priced between $900 and $1,000.
+The Graco 395, a competing model of the 440, is priced slightly higher at around $1,200 and offers most of the same specs, including 0.54 GPM and maximum pressure of 3,300 PSI.

-If you want an airless sprayer designed more for fine finish spraying (cabinets, furniture, book casing), but one capable of spraying walls and ceilings too, the Graco GX-19 costs the least out of the three I own and works great for spraying different coatings, including enamel.
+If you want an airless sprayer designed more for fine finish spraying (cabinets, furniture, book casing), but one capable of spraying walls and ceilings too, the Graco GX19 costs the least out of the three I own and works great for spraying different coatings, including enamel and pre-catalyzed lacquer.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.